mitranim/stylific/docs-src/templates/color-system.md

 background colour's lightness is the opposite of text's.

 For the base text colour, text lightness is unchanged.
-For other colours (which are assumed to be non-grayscale), text lightness is set to 25% and background lightness to 75%, to make sure the hue is recognisable.
+For other colours (which are assumed to be non-grayscale), text lightness is set to `@sf-color-breakpoint-low` (default 25%) and background lightness to `@sf-color-breakpoint-high` (default 75%), to make sure the hue is recognisable.

 ```less
 // Suppose we have defined a new colour.